OutSystems/docs-product/src/develop/ui/accessibility/intro.md

 <div class="info" markdown="1">

 Use the `aria-labelledby` attribute for more control when setting up relationships between objects and their text labels.
-For more information, see [Examples of ARIA](aria-roles-and-attributes.md#examples-of-aria).
+For more information, refer to [Examples of ARIA](aria-roles-and-attributes.md#examples-of-aria).

 </div>